An Immigration Law Firm You Can Trust

 To apply for advance parole, you must:

-Please note that even if USICS approves your Advance Parole application, a CBP (Customs and Borders Protection) officer has the discretion to deny entry upon return from travel abroad.
-Also, if USCIS denies your permanent residence application while you are abroad, it nullifies your advance parole document.
+Please note that even if USICS approves your Advance Parole application, a CBP (Customs and Border Protection) officer has the discretion to deny entry upon return from travel abroad.
+Additionally, if USCIS denies your permanent residence application while you are abroad, it renders your advance parole document invalid.

 Any accidental deviation from USCIS procedures may lead to a denial of your application for advance parole, create serious problems when you need to reenter the U.S., and even jeopardize your status.
 The knowledgeable immigration law firm of Robert M. Bell, P.A. will:

 As a non-U.S. national, it is important to ensure that you have the appropriate documents before attempting to travel abroad.
-If you have a pending application for adjustment of status and you depart the country without advance parole, you may not be able to return and could be separated from your family in the U.S. for an extended period of time.
+If you have a pending application for adjustment of status and you depart the country without advance parole, you may not be able to return.
+You may be separated from your family in the U.S. for an extended period.

 At Robert M. Bell, P.A., we help immigrants like you secure their future in the United States.
 For a consultation on an Application for Advance Parole (I-131) and other immigration-related matters in Florida, call us at 954-241-4209 in Hollywood, or fill out our online form.